 S.A.
 Boulanger Brass Flush Mount

-Materials: Brass.
-Galvanized iron ceiling plate, some brass and iron parts.
-Bakelite sockets.
+Materials: 6 brass tubes.
+Brass round ceiling mount.
+Galvanised iron ceiling plate.
+Some brass and iron parts.
+Bakelite E14 sockets.

 Height: 16,5 cm / 6.49”